Schuylkill and Susquehanna Navigation Company: 18th century

-Schuylkill and Susquehanna Navigation Company

 In that same year of 1791, the Society presented proposals to the State proposing to connect the Atlantic seaboard with Lake Erie.
 This Pennsylvania plan was before the creation of New York's Western and Northern Inland Lock Navigation Companies in 1792.
 The New York plan took the first steps to improve navigation on the Mohawk River by constructing a canal between the Mohawk and Lake Ontario but that effort with private financing was insufficient.
 In the Pennsylvania plan, the Society proposed a canal route, 426 miles in length connecting Philadelphia with Pittsburgh by a canal.
 One part of this project was a canal segment up to the Schuylkill River to Tulpehocken Creek to a summit-level canal near Lebanon and thence by way of the Quitapahilla and Swatara creeks to the Susquehanna River.

 This action resulted in the formation of two companies The first was the Schuylkill and Susquehanna Navigation Company incorporated on September 29, 1791, to open a communication between the Schuylkill and Susquehanna rivers from Reading on the Schuylkill to Middletown on the Susquehanna.
-The second was the Delaware and Schuylkill Navigation Company incorporated in 1792 to open a canal between the Schuylkill river and the Delaware river.
+The second was the Delaware and Schuylkill Navigation Company incorporated in 1792 to open a canal between the Schuylkill River and the Delaware River.
 Robert Morris was the president of both companies.

-Eminent Domain

-The 1791 Pennsylvania act incorporating the company contained an "elaborate" process for using Sheriff's juries to assess damages for taking of lands and waters becoming "...the model for subsequent Pennsylvania canal statutes. ".
+The 1791, Pennsylvania act incorporating the company contained an elaborate process for using Sheriff's juries to assess damages for taking of lands and waters becoming "...the model for subsequent Pennsylvania canal statutes. ".
 Up to that point in time, the policy had been to only allow damages to improved lands.
 This 1791 act required the company to pay all damages resulting from its use of eminent domain authority to take all lands (improved or unimproved), water, and materials necessary for construction and operating the canal including mills, mill ponds, water and water courses.
 This caused many canal companies such as the Schuylkill and Susquehanna Navigation Company great concern over the amount of damages awarded in these procedures.
 Charles G. Paleske, an officer of the company stated in 1807 that "...the company could not complete the largest branch of its canal because, among other reasons, of "the enormous sums paid for land and water rights."